Tonynghi/its-be/README.md

 # ITS-BE: Intelligent Tutoring System Backend

-This project is the backend for an Intelligent Tutoring System (ITS), built with the [NestJS](https://nestjs.com/) framework using TypeScript.
-It is designed as a scalable, modular microservices architecture to support authentication, user management, learning content, and personalization features for educational platforms.
+This project is the backend for an Intelligent Tutoring System (ITS), a project in Software Architecture (HK251) - a HCMUT course, built with the [NestJS](https://nestjs.com/) framework using TypeScript.
+It is designed as a scalable, modular microservices architecture to support authentication, user management, learning content, and personalization features.

 ## Project Structure